ONSgeo/HexMapping/README.md

 ## The Equal Area Cartogram

 Our favoured approach is the equal area cartogram (EAC).
 Here, every district is represented with an identical geometric object of equal size and shape, and therefore, area.
 No area is inherently (dis)advantaged, as the base geometric representation of all is the same.

 Once generated, the EAC provides a single standard layout that can be linked to countless datasets to generate as many thematic maps as desired.

 ## The ONS hexmapping tool

-Within this project, we have concentrated upon automatic hexmap generation using Python.
-Our code runs quickly and can operate on any polygon dataset at any scale.
+Within this project, we have concentrated upon the automatic generation of hexmaps using Python.
+Our code runs quickly and can operate on any polygon dataset and at any scale.

 We have tested the product on a wide range of distinctive and challenging geographies.
 These include countries with predominantly north-south extent (Chile, Italy, Norway), countries with east-west extent (Russia, USA), irregular shapes (Croatia), exclaves (Russia’s Kaliningrad), doughnuts (Germany - Berlin within Brandenburg), complex archipelagos (Indonesia).
 It works on all, regardless of projection or scale.
 Indeed, it works equally well on all the stars within ten parsecs of Sol (our sun) and a tiny detail from an electron microscope image of the brain of a fly.

 As your input geography is imported, its projection is noted: it is then turned into pure geometry for the hexmap creation and then re-exported back to its original projection.
 Two hexmap variants are available.
-The basic variant overlays the original input geography and the two may be used together.
-The compressed hexmap is designed to stand alone, without the original geography or a base map.
-However, because it is in the same projection as the original input geography and the basic hexmap, you may overlay them for testing purposes, to assess the effectiveness of the compression.
+The BASIC variant overlays the original input geography and the two may be used together.
+The COMPRESSEED hexmap is designed to stand alone, without the original geography or a base map.
+However, because it is in the same projection as the original input geography and the basic hexmap, they may be overlain for testing purposes, to assess the effectiveness of the compression.

 Speed of execution depends upon your PC’s resources and the complexity of the input spatial dataset: for over ¾ of tested geographies, the compressed hexmap is created within ten seconds.
 Only three took more than one minute – the 1,973 Cantons of France (138s); the 1,385 NUTS3 units of the WEU and EFTA (150 s) and the 7,201 MSOAs of England and Wales (40 minutes).

-### Using the tool
+## USING THE TOOL [see report for details]

 ### A. PREREQUISITES

 ### B.	SETUP
 #### B1.
 SETUP FILES
 	HexTool__Setup.py
 	HexTool__Geographies_UK.py  or HexTool__Geographies_Elsewhere.py
-#### B2.
+### B2.
 CORE CODE
 	HexTool__Basic.py
-#### B3.
+### B3.
 CORE CODE WITH COMPRESSION
 	HexTool__Compressed.py
-#### B4.
+### B4.
 SETUP PROCEDURE
 	PATHS AND FOLDERS
 	GEOGRAPHY
 	HEXMAP TYPE
 	GRAVITY FUNCTION CORRECTION (F_CORRECTION)
 	OUTPUT FILE TYPE
-B5.
-SETUP PROCEDURE – FOR A BASIC HEXMAP
+### B5.
+FOR A BASIC HEXMAP
 	INPUT POLYGON and PARAMETERS
-B6.
-SETUP PROCEDURE – FOR A COMPRESSED HEXMAP
+### B6.
+FOR A COMPRESSED HEXMAP

-Within script “HexTool__Geographies_UK.py”  or “HexTool__Geographies_Elsewhere.py”

-INPUT POLYGON and PARAMETERS
-COMPRESSION_FACTOR

-RETURN TO AND RUN script “HexTool__Setup.py”

 Examples